ccarlow/DndDockFX/README.md

-DndDockFX is yet another JavaFX docking library for JavaFX.
+DndDockFX is yet another JavaFX docking library.

 The motivation for this project emerged from the lack of power and flexibility of other JavaFX docking projects.